[google6a7b7d93c7100df5.html] Sunshine's Creations.Vintage Threads Inc.: 5 generations...1 little gingham dress

 box it all came in

-I looked at the pattern and I have others similar in style and company so I am guessing it is 1940's or very eary 1950's but because how old mom would have bee 40's is more likely.
-Which means it was a dress that Grandma K. E. started for mom when mom was about 1 or 2 as it is a size 2 toddlers dress. this is the size 2 size out of the 3 sizes I am so glad to find out grandma is like me and she did not cut her patterns so I can still make all three sizes.
+I looked at the pattern and I have others similar in style and company so I am guessing it is 1940's or very early 1950's but because how old my mom in law would have been probably the 40's is more likely.
+Which means it was a dress that Grandma K. E. started for mom when mom was about 1 or 2 as it is a size 2 toddlers dress.
+This is the size 2 size out of the 3 sizes I am so glad to find out grandma is like me and she did not cut her patterns so I can still make all three sizes.
 I decided that I wanted to finish this one.
-I got the front mostly done yesterday and will work on the back smocking today hope to have this done by the end of the weekend.
+I got the front mostly done yesterday and will work on the back hand smocking today hope to have this done by the end of the weekend.
 I was explaining this dress to my oldest daughter and she asked why I was crying as I did so.
 All I could say was it isn't every day I get the honor of a 5 generation dress.
-She didn't understand what i meant.
-So here I go trying to explain it to you started by Grandma K.E. for mom, mom held on to it after grandma died probably to make for one of her kids, passed down to me at mom's passing, getting finished by me, to be given to one of my daughters, on the day of a birth of a girl, to be worn by that girl.
+She didn't understand what I meant.
+So here I go trying to explain it to you started by Grandma K.E. ( 1st generation) for mom, mom ( 2nd generation) held on to it after grandma died probably to make for one of her kids (3rd generation), passed down to me ( also 3rd generation) at mom's passing, getting finished by me, to be given to one of my daughters (4th generation), on the day of a birth of a girl granddaughter to me, to be worn by that girl (5th generation).
 A dress that covers 5 generations the very day it is first worn.

 supplies